MrNimbus777/CRouter/README.md

 # CRouter – A High-Performance C++ Web Framework

 **CRouter** is a lightweight, high-performance backend web framework written in modern **C++**, built atop **Boost.Asio** and related Boost libraries.
-Designed for speed, extensibility, and simplicity, it enables clean development of modular web servers and APIs.
+Designed for speed, extensibility, and simplicity, it enables clean development of modular web servers.

 ---